jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - quickly display meta tags of iframe when rendering +page.svelte components
 - distinguish between Index and README in search if both exist
 - snap side panels to 0 if within x pixels.
-- add option to easily hide a directory (and refactor out hardcoded hide of 'routes for copying')
+- add option to easily hide a directory
 - add optional stackblitz icon to quickly open a kitbook in stackblitz (will only work for kitbooks that don't depend on packages in other parts of a monorepo)
 - connections graph
 - could refactor to use activePage instead of activeUrl to make code simpler